You won’t believe how different homemade nacho chips taste from the store bought kind! There’s truly nothing like them.

 If you love enjoying them warm, simply pop them into the microwave for 20 seconds.

-If you make these Homemade Tortilla Chips, I’d love to hear about it!
+When you make your own chips, I’d love to hear about it!
 Drop a rating or leave a comment below.
 Enjoy!

 For more easy snack recipes, try these: